EduardoTrevino/ProjectTrace/README.md

 {Author}_{Algorithm}_{Tokenized}_{STEM or LEM}_{Stopwords rem}

-## Abstract cleaning for further processing
+## Abstract cleaning & further processing

 For this part of the text we are using a LDA model for each paper in each document to get the top 8 topics of each paper, to cut out the noise we are focusing on the NSF dataset which contains the following segements of information: "AwardNumber", "Title", "NSFOrganization", "PrincipalInvestigator", "PIEmailAddress", "Abstract"